 Adding to the enemy driven tension, and the overall ambiance of Talos 1 itself, is the soundtrack and sound direction.
 Prey’s soundtrack was composed by Mick Gordon who also composed the excellent Doom OST last year.
 The effort here is fittingly more subdued than Doom, but no less impressive.
 The tracks cover a wide range of emotion that are at times haunting, serene, mysterious, fear-inducing, etc…and the beauty in the implementation is due to the reservation to which tracks are played.
 You can go a short while with nothing but environmental effects so when a track does play, its impact is usually significant and immediately felt.
 Sound effect direction also impresses, with distinct sounds not only for each weapon type but for each different type of Typhon as well.
 As an audiophile, I always recommend gaming in surround sound or with a surround sound headset if feasible and with Prey, it’s almost an imperative.
 Being alerted early to nearby Typhon and understanding the type of Typhon, is a benefit in itself.
 But the immersion you feel on the station, or particularly when outside of the station in space, is highlighted greatly by the sound design.

 There are a few minor technical issues worth noting.
 Load times are long and while not a big deal early on as you’ll be spending significant portions of time in each area, in the late game when you are running from one area to another, they can become cumbersome.
-This annoyance is likely reduced with a SSD, but I was playing on a standard PS4 Pro.
+This annoyance is likely reduced with a SSD, but I was playing on a standard PS4 Pro (NOTE: the load times on Xbox Series consoles are significantly reduced).
 Possibly related is some random texture pop-in that can occur not only when first entering an area, but even at random times when just walking around a room.
 Also, there have been reports of bugs with various missions in the game.
 Arkane has been quick to patch the game and I believe most of those have been resolved now fortunately.
 However, I did encounter one myself during a side mission late in the game where it locked me out of a path to completion.
 I had to reload an earlier save and do the objective twice in a row to get it to properly move forward.
 It wasn’t game breaking, but it was frustrating.